This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 4. Reboot the protected system to start taking backups.

-A: No. You can only use one type of backup solution at the same time.
+No. You can only use one type of backup solution at a time.
 Attempting to protect your test machine with more than one type of solution simultaneously can cause conflicts and backup failures.

-Q: How can I set a backup schedule for my Direct to Cloud backups?
+Can I set a custom backup schedule for my Direct to Cloud backups?

-A: At this time, Direct to Cloud backups are not capable of performing Advanced Backup Verification tasks.
+Direct to Cloud backups are not capable of performing Advanced Backup Verification tasks at this time.

 To learn more about the Direct to Cloud installation on your test machine and how to interact with your cloud-based backups, see the following articles: